systemd/mkosi/mkosi/resources/mkosi.md

 complete image builds are minimal, as only changed source files need to be recompiled.

-# PRESETS
+# Building multiple images

-Presets allow building more than one image with mkosi.
-Presets are loaded from the `mkosi.presets/` directory.
-Presets can be either directories containing mkosi configuration files or regular files with the `.conf` extension.
+If the `mkosi.images/` directory exists, mkosi will load individual image configurations from it and build each of them.
+Image configurations can be either directories containing mkosi configuration files or regular files with the `.conf` extension.

-When presets are found in `mkosi.presets/`, mkosi will build the configured preset and its dependencies (or all of them if no presets were explicitly configured using `Presets=`).
-To add dependencies between presets, the `Dependencies=` setting can be used.
+When image configurations are found in `mkosi.images/`, mkosi will build the configured images and all of their dependencies (or all of them if no images were explicitly configured using `Images=`).
+To add dependencies between images, the `Dependencies=` setting can be used.

-When presets are defined, mkosi will first read the global configuration (configuration outside of the `mkosi.presets/` directory), followed by the preset specific configuration.
-This means that global configuration takes precedence over preset specific configuration.
+When images are defined, mkosi will first read the global configuration (configuration outside of the `mkosi.images/` directory), followed by the image specific configuration.
+This means that global configuration takes precedence over image specific configuration.

-Presets can refer to outputs of presets they depend on.
-Specifically, for the following options, mkosi will only check whether the inputs exist just before building the preset:
+Images can refer to outputs of images they depend on.
+Specifically, for the following options, mkosi will only check whether the inputs exist just before building the image:

 - `BaseTrees=`
 - `PackageManagerTrees=`